Black Friday and Cyber Monday online retail stats from 2013 to 2019.

 According to Adobe stats, 58% of traffic came from smartphones, up 7% on 2018 (see chart below).

 However, people are still more likely to purchase on desktop, with just 36% of purchases being completed on mobile, compared to 59% on desktop.
+There is clearly still some work to be done by retailers to convert more mobile users and increase their mobile conversion rate.

 Sales Patterns and Cart Abandonment on Black Friday